Document Type : Original Article

 Abstract

-Background: The research aimed at understanding severity and causes of hypertension and obesity in Mvita Sub County, Mombasa County with the general objective being the impact knowledge/awareness has in one developing either or both conditions.
+Background: The study sought to better understand the severity and causes of hypertension and obesity in Mvita Sub County, Mombasa County, with the overarching goal of determining the impact knowledge/awareness had on developing either or both illnesses.

-Methods: The study was conducted in 2019 at Mvita Sub County in all 5 wards namely; Majengo, Tononoka, Old town, Tudor and Shimanzi.
-Further, the study entailed interviewing 110 respondents, selected through probability stratified sampling, comprising of both young and elderly with inclusivity on both genders.
-The findings were later analyzed descriptively through mean and percentages.
+Methods: The research was carried out in all five wards of Mvita Sub County in 2019: Majengo, Tononoka, Old Town, Tudor, and Shimanzi.
+Furthermore, the study included 110 respondents who were chosen using probability stratified selection and included both young and elderly people of both genders.
+The findings were then descriptively examined using mean and percentages.

-Conclusion: Negligence in responding to highlighted findings would likely result to a spike in hypertension and obesity; therefore, there is need of an immediate public health intervention, which include: Increasing level of health awareness among residents of Mvita Sub County, through media outlets such as local radio stations; county government to counter drug abuse (khat and tobacco) and improving nutritional services such as reliance on local farming and closely monitoring patient’s nutritional needs.
+Conclusion: Inaction in the face of the highlighted findings could lead to a spike in obesity and hypertension.
+As a result, immediate public health intervention is required.
+This intervention should involve raising health awareness among Mvita Sub County residents through media channels like local radio stations, assisting the county government in combating drug abuse (especially tobacco and khat), and enhancing nutritional services like relying on local farming and closely monitoring patients' nutritional needs.

 Keywords